 focal nodular hyperplasia

 Extra-hepatic portal vein obstruction is the most common cause of noncirrhotic portal hypertension in children and young adults in developing countries.
-It may or may not extend into intrahepatic portal veins.
+It may or may not extend into the intrahepatic portal vein.

-It usually occurs in children and young adults, presenting as ...
+It usually occurs in children and young adults, presenting ...